Portland's groundbreaking alternative to the MFA.

 Running for just under a year, the Atheneum is designed to advance your writing and seed literary life in the city.
 Atheneum Fellows form a unique community of literary artists and citizens.

 Emily Chenoweth, Lee Montgomery, Whitney Otto, Wendy Willis

 The Attic Atheneum offers a unique and pragmatic format for an intensive focus on your writing while participating fully in your everyday adult life.
-The Atheneum provides you with a thriving literary community comprised of 18 members — with no more than 12 students (4 fiction writers, 4 non-fiction writers, and 4 poets) and six faculty.
+The Atheneum provides you with a thriving literary community comprised of 18 members — with no more than 12 students in fiction and nonfiction, and six faculty.

 An alternative to traditional and low-residency MFAs, the Atheneum is structured to build on your strengths and encourage you to become an active participant in your literary life.

 The program includes independent study under close faculty supervision, receptions, public readings, and discussion, selected readings, and other Atheneum events created around good food and great conversation, dialogue, and community.
 Plus, an end-of-program urban retreat to focus on your future writing goals.

 Historically, an atheneum is a literary or scientific association dedicated to learning.
 And that's how we envision the Attic Atheneum, too.

 The Atheneum aims to foster a strong sense of community among both students and faculty and to make each year's class of students a unique collection of writers and readers.